Optimization

 Procedures

-1. The process of identifying objective, variables, and constraints for a given problem is known as "modeling"
+1. The process of identifying objective function, variables, and constraints for a given problem is known as "modeling"

 2. Once the model has been formulated, optimization algorithm can be used to find its solutions.